Kavya-Shekar/Australian_Weather_Forecast/README.md

 Conclusions:
 Temp vs month
 -> Temperature is more or less  constant over the years.
--> (Please add conclusions about global warming etc)
+-> Need to add more years and more parameters to infer about this comparison.

 Rainfall vs month
 -> Rainfall has dropped disastrously over years.